Paris Saint-Germain FC ownership and finances: Kit supplier

-Le Coq Sportif became the first kit supplier of Paris Saint-Germain in 1970.
-They have assumed kit supply duties in three occasions: from 1970 until 1975, for the 1976–1977 campaign, and between 1978 and 1986.
-In between, Kopa, created by French footballer Raymond Kopa, and Pony briefly took charge of the kits for the 1975–1976 and 1977–78 seasons, respectively.
-Adidas became the kit supplier in 1986 and the partnership lasted until 1989.
+French sportswear manufacturer Le Coq Sportif became Paris Saint-Germain's first kit supplier in 1970 and served in three separate spells: 1970–1975, 1976–77, and 1978–1986.
+French sportswear brand Kopa and American sportswear company Pony supplied the club's kits during the intervening 1975–76 and 1977–78 seasons, respectively.
+German sportswear manufacturer Adidas then served as PSG's kit supplier from 1986 to 1989.

-PSG signed with Nike ahead of the 1989–90 season.
+Nike replaced Adidas ahead of the 1989–90 season and has remained the club's kit supplier ever since.
 The deal was renewed until the end of the 2021–22 campaign in December 2013.
 The American sportswear brand increased the €6.5m annual commitment it had with the club to €25m.
-PSG announced a long-term contract extension with Nike in June 2019, which is now one of European football's most lucrative and the biggest sponsorship agreement in the club's history.
-The Parisians are now tied to the Swoosh company until 2032 with an annual figure of €80 million.
-The new deal covers the men's and women's football teams as well as their handball outfit.
+In June 2019, PSG and Nike signed a long-term extension through 2032, reportedly worth €80 million per year, making it one of the most lucrative kit deals in European football and the largest sponsorship agreement in the club's history.
+The agreement covers the men's and women's football teams as well as the handball section.